spice-h2020/SON/README.md

 The SPICE ontology network is versioned, therefore the ontology modules must comply with the following rules.

-1. Each ontology module must declare a version IRI.
+1. Each ontology module *must declare* a version IRI and a prior version.

-2. The version IRI must comply with the following rule:
+2. The version IRI *must comply* with the following rule:

 ```
 https://w3id.org/spice/SON/[Name of the folder]/[version ID]
 ```
 where ``version ID`` is the identifier of the version under development (currently the ``0.0.1``).

-3. Each ontology module must import the ontologies with the same version ID.
+3. Each ontology module *must import* the ontologies with the same version ID.

 4. Version ID should follow [Semantic Versioning 2.0.0 Policy](https://semver.org/).

+Releases will be taggeed with version IDs.
+*Latest* release points to the latest *stable release* (it will not be updated at every ontology release).

 ## Ontology network backbone